VincentLu91/VincentLu91.github.io/_posts/2020-06-29-Sentiment Analysis on Tweets of Companies.md

 The objective is simple: to determine if a given tweet about a topic (brand, product, or otherwise) is positive, negative, or neutral.
 I will elaborate below.

-Here is the data app, deployed to Heroku: https://analyze-tweets-proj.herokuapp.com
+Here is the data app, deployed to [Heroku](https://analyze-tweets-proj.herokuapp.com).

 You can find the repository [here](https://github.com/VincentLu91/Tweet-Analyzer-by-Topic).